 The Dirty Dozen

 Organic foods are usually higher priced and one needs to be smart about prioritizing when to spend on organic.
 Every year the Environmental Working Group puts together a list of foods particularly prone to chemical toxicity, known as the “dirty dozen.”
-In 2020, the list includes apples, peaches, pears, nectarines, strawberries, grapes, cherries, celery, kale, spinach, tomatoes, and potatoes.
+In 2015, the list includes apples, peaches, nectarines, strawberries, grapes, celery, spinach, sweet bell peppers, cucumbers, cherry tomatoes, imported snap peas and potatoes.

 Special recognition is given to a few more foods that has lesser amounts of insecticides (ones that are known toxins to the human nervous system).
 These “plus” foods include kale, collard greens and hot peppers.